My CPA Exam Story: Making Sacrifices for the End Goal

 I am in my mid-30s and decided a few years ago it was time to take my career to the next level.
 I started working in accounting while working on my bachelor’s degree in 2003.
 Although my undergraduate major was mathematics, life took me down the accounting path.
 I loved every second of it.
 Accounting took my love for numbers and puzzles and allowed me to apply it to the real business world.
-After over 10 years in the industry, it was time to get serious and acquire my master’s degree and CPA certification.
+After over 10 years in the industry, it was time to get serious and acquire my master’s degree and CPA license.

 How did you manage your time with studying, work and life?
 What did your study schedule look like?

 Juggling working full-time and studying for the exams was a challenge.
 The scheduling feature in the Becker materials helped keep me on track.
 Only once did I fall behind and took an extra week on material.
 I learned quickly how hard it was to catch up if I didn’t keep pace with the schedule.
 So I stayed vigilant.
 My study schedule usually consisted of 1 hour before work and 2 hours after work every day.
 On the weekends I would spend 10-12 hours studying each day.
 Mondays were my day to rest, although I usually still would get an hour done in the morning.
 However, I gave myself Monday evenings to have a nice dinner with my boyfriend and relax.
 Between exams, I gave myself a full week off before starting the next one.
 I didn’t want to take too much time and lose my study habits, but a week off was enjoyable.

 Any tips for getting motivated and focusing?